Martin Amidu is peddling lies; he has jurisdiction to probe PDS-Inusah Fuseini

 But reacting to the claims by the SP, the legislator said he [Amidu] should have rather told Ghanaians he was monitoring the issues closely and would take the needed action when necessary.
 That was the assurance Ghanaians were looking for and not to tell them you have no jurisdiction to investigative the issue.’’

-him, by inference, the SP is claiming that the Attorney has no jurisdiction to
+To him, by inference, the SP is claiming that the Attorney has no jurisdiction to investigate the matter.

 ‘’I repeat, Martin Amidu is peddling lies.
 His office has been given the needed powers to deal with cases and so on what basis is he claiming he cannot probe the PDS fiasco?’’

 ‘’We have given the SP police powers, which the AG does not have and the powers are to investigate and arrest…We don’t know the full remits of the PDS facts.
 Meanwhile, we know the president has tasked a team to probe the matter and so on what basis is he making these claims?
 The dynamics are still unfolding,’’ he added.

 In concluding the MP said he feels the issues has confirmed how incompetent the president and his appointees are.

 ‘’What is happening in Ghana today and especially Martin Amidu’s office is giving me the impression that it is part of the legacy of Nana Addo Dankwa Akufo-Addo, the legacy of incompetence, ineptitude, corruption, non-performance and confusion.’’
 He noted.